anuplive/java-notes/README/DSA/binaryTreeNew.md

 }
 ```
 ##### Time Complexity:
 - O(log N) in average case, where N is the number of nodes in the BST.
  This is because in each recursive call, we reduce the search space roughly in half.
 ##### Space Complexity:
 -  O(log N) in average case due to the space used by the recursion stack,
  where N is the number of nodes in the BST.
 - O(1) in case oo iterative approach.
 ***

-### Tree BFS
 #### BTree Level Order
 ##### Pattern: Tree Traversal
 [Back to Top](#table-of-contents)